About Me

 I have experience working with adults, couples, adolescents/teens, and families struggling to overcome issues such as depression, anxiety, trauma, grief and loss, career changes, relationship concerns, life-stage issues, pornography, spiritual struggles, identity issues, behavioral concerns and more.
 Learn more about my specific counseling approach here.

-In addition to private practice, I contract with New Beginnings Recovery Center to provide individual counseling services for adults struggling with addiction and facilitate a weekly recovery-oriented Intensive Outpatient (IOP) program.
-I have also worked in community counseling with two different faith-based organizations and with a major acute psychological hospital serving adults and adolescents suffering from co-occurring disorders.
+In addition to private practice, I serve as clinical director with New Beginnings Recovery Center to provide individual counseling services for adults struggling with addiction.
+I also facilitate a weekly recovery-oriented Intensive Outpatient Program (IOP).
+Previously, I have worked in community counseling facilities, at addiction treatment centers and with a major acute psychological hospital serving adults and adolescents suffering from co-occurring disorders.

 caret-down caret-up caret-left caret-right